majacQ/circleci-docs/jekyll/_cci2/env-vars.md

   build:
     docker:
       - image: buildpack-deps:trusty
+        auth:
+          username: mydockerhub-user
+          password: $DOCKERHUB_PASSWORD  # context / project UI env-var reference
     environment:
       FOO: bar
 ```

+**Note: Integers longer than 6 digits will be converted to an exponential number.
+To avoid this, store them as a string instead (i.e. "1234567").**

-## Setting an Environment Variable in a Context
+## Setting an environment variable in a context

 1. In the CircleCI application, go to your organization settings by clicking the link in the left hand navigation.